 You can make your own hair spritzer, which is a blend of aloe vera and rose water.
 Spray on clean hair every day for regular hydration.
 It can even be used on the scalp to promote healthy hair growth and to protect your strands from the sun.

 If you wash your hair too frequently, you are likely to dry it further.
 Use a shampoo specifically for dry hair.
 They may contain humectants like aloe vera or apricot oil, which retain the natural moisture in your hair while hydrating it.
 Avoid transparent shampoos as they are designed for oily hair type.
 The creamy ones are mostly designed for dry hair.

 Be generous with your conditioner as it hydrates your hair thoroughly.
 In fact, you can wet your hair and apply a hydrating conditioner without shampooing it on the days you don’t wash it.
 Your hair gets hydrated and your scalp feels clean with the water rinse.

 Change your conditioner according to the weather.
 You will need a cream-based one with deep conditioning ingredients in winter and a milder one in summer.

 I. Use Sun Protection

 You should use a leave-in hair spray or serum that offers protection from the UV rays of the sun.
-You can also dab a little oil on your hair or a conditioner if you are going swimming and wear a swimming cap.
+You can also dab a little Vitamin E oil (natural sun protectant) on your hair or a conditioner if you are going swimming and wear a swimming cap.
 If you are going to be out in the sun for long, wear a hat, a cap, or a scarf.

 J. Nourish With Masks